 KPCo's interim ETR reflects the estimated annual ETR for 2018 and 2017, adjusted for tax expense associated with certain discrete items.
+As previously mentioned, effective January 1, 2018, Tax Reform lowered the corporate tax rate from 35% to 21%.
 The interim ETR differ from the federal statutory tax rate of 21% and 35% in 2018 and 2017, respectively, primarily due to state income taxes, the amortization of excess accumulated deferred income taxes associated with certain depreciable property using ARAM, tax credits and other book/tax differences which are accounted for on a flow-through basis.